NURBS-Diff: A Differentiable Programming Module for NURBS: NURBS-Diff Module

 \subsection{GPU Implementation}

 We implemented the code in \emph{Python 3.6}~\citep{python36}.
 The backend for the GPU-accelerated code is written in \emph{C++} using the Pybind11 API~\citep{jakob2017pybind11} and CUDA toolkit~\citep{CUDA} for GPU acceleration and is integrated with PyTorch~\citep{paszke2019pytorch} using a custom layer definition.
-The forward evaluation can be performed for each surface in the batch for each tuple $(u,v)$ in the meshgrid of $u_{grid}\times v_{grid}$ in parallel.
+The forward evaluation can be performed for each surface in the batch for each tuple $(u,v)$ in the mesh grid of $u_{grid}\times v_{grid}$ in parallel.
 Further, the three coordinates $x$, $y$, $z$ are evaluated simultaneously.
-This enables an embarrassingly parallel implementation on the GPU for the forward evaluation of the NURBS layer.
+This enables an embarrassingly parallel implementation on the GPU for the forward evaluation of the \nd{} module.
 Each $x$, $y$, and $z$ component is mapped to a separate thread on the GPU using the 3D block and grid structure in CUDA.
-In the backward algorithm, the same process is employed with one additional operation.
-During the backward pass, each surface point gradient needs to be added to several control points that lie in the evaluated point's span.
+The same process is employed in the backward algorithm with one additional operation.
+Each surface point gradient needs to be added to several control points that lie in the evaluated point's span during the backward pass.
 Hence we perform this operation of the gradient update using a \texttt{scatter} operation by using the indices stored from $u_{span}$ and $v_{span}$.